 I was born with a congenital disability called femoral dysplasia and a floating hip of the left leg as well as scoliosis of the spine.
-I grew on a NATO base in S.H.A.P.E (Casteau), Belgium but now reside back in Prestatyn, North Wales.
+I grew up on a NATO base in S.H.A.P.E (Casteau), Belgium but now reside back in Prestatyn, North Wales.
 I’m an online training and nutrition coach by trade, but I was an elite Paralympic athlete for just over a decade.
 I’ve been lucky enough over those years to have represented Great Britain at countless World Championships and 2 Paralympics Games (Beijing 2008 and London 2012) to just name a few.

 I started out my sporting career in swimming and was part of British Swimming’s Potential Squad from 2003-05.
 During that time, I held the SB8 200m breaststroke and 50m breaststroke national records.